© Merlin D. Tuttle, Bat Conservation International, http://www.batcon.org/

 Why else should we thank bats?
 Bats' role in insect control not only helps farmers and protects crops; bats help keep disease at bay by decreasing mosquito populations.
 Viral diseases transmitted by mosquitoes, including West Nile virus, malaria and yellow fever, are severe and life-threatening.
 Malaria, for example, infects between 200-300 million people annually worldwide, with up to 1 million fatalities per year, most of these young children in sub-Saharan Africa.

 And if that's not enough to be thankful for, bat research is proving fruitful in many fields.
 Scientists are studying bats to learn more about their language, echolocation skills, flight abilities and other unique characteristics.
 This research could one day yield new medicines, help design controls for unmanned aircraft and much more.
-To learn about new scientific discoveries related to bats, visit the
+To learn about new scientific discoveries related to bats, visit the Year of the Bat science page.

 And to find more reasons to give thanks to bats, check out these links - Give thanks to bats!
 They are the most misunderstood mammals and When you see a bat give thanks.